cloudfoundry/docs-bosh/content/trusted-certs.md

 1. Redeploy the Director with the updated manifest.

+    !!! note
-    <p class="note"><strong>Note</strong>: Currently only VMs managed by the Director will be updated with the trusted certificates.
-The Director VM will not have trusted certificates installed.</p>
+        Currently only VMs managed by the Director will be updated with the trusted certificates.
+The Director VM will not have trusted certificates installed.

 1. Redeploy each deployment to immediately update deployment's VMs with trusted certificates.
 Otherwise trusted certificate changes will be picked up next time you run `bosh deploy` for that deployment.